kmcd/codecast/01_command_line/script.md

       /Users/taylor/Documents/Books/Cool Web Sites/As Submitted/app-a.doc
       /Users/taylor/Documents/BlogWorld Expo/jazz-performances.doc
       /Users/taylor/Documents/Blog Backups/Nov-1-2007/art_dolls.txt
-  This output is quite interesting because it matches not only files where the word “Jazz” is part of the Spotlight metadata (as in the iTunes files), but also files that have “Jazz” in their name (the BlogWorld Expo document jazz-performances.doc), and even a plain- text file where the word “Jazz” appears in the text itself (art_dolls.txt).
+  This output is quite interesting because it matches not only files where the word "Jazz" is part of the Spotlight metadata (as in the iTunes files), but also files that have "Jazz" in their name (the BlogWorld Expo document jazz-performances.doc), and even a plain- text file where the word "Jazz" appears in the text itself (art_dolls.txt).
 Pretty nifty, eh?
   Making Spotlight Useful
   Before leaving Spotlight, and certainly before we give up and assume that it’s only useful on the command line, let’s have a look at a couple of simple Unix commands that can extract useful information from the mdls information stream.
   Curious about the size in pixels of your JPEG files?
 You can quickly ascertain their height and width by using grep: